a10networks/a10-octavia/README.md

 # A10 Networks Openstack Octavia Driver
 ===========================================

 **This is currently in beta stage with limited support.
-Our next dev release is 11/6/2019** **As this is currently in development, support is limited until official release.**
+Our next dev release is tentative for early 2020**

 A10 Networks Octavia Driver for Thunder, vThunder and AX Series Appliances Supported releases: